thy-right-eye/thy-right-eye.github.io/README.md

 I recently made the independent observation that this universe is made up of 10 conceivable dimensions.
 This includes the 3rd, experienced by humans using 5 "separate" senses.
-It is my contention that there is no veil but our own perception, and with the proper exercise one may extend their watchful gaze upon a 'closer-to-whole' realm of perspective. granting the bearer of this gaze to have more peace than was previously possible while incorrectly viewing our current wokring universes as strictly 3 dimensional; a truly laughable concept that many of us unwittingly believe.
+It is my contention that there is no veil but our own perception, and we are therefore incorrectly viewing our immediate surroundings as strictly 3 dimensional.
-Alathough upon dissection, this
+This leads to many adverse mental conditions:
+Anxiety being defined as 'attemptimg to occupy a time/space in the certain/probable future relative to when/where your physical body resides'
+Depression exactly described as 'attempting to occupy a time/space in the certain/probable past relative to when/where your physical body resides'
+One must position themselves in the center of their timeline, and be comfortable with what they are leaving behind, where they are headed and where they are now.
 Here is a frail representation of the model of our universe AS IT PERTAINS TO HUMAN PERCEPTION.
 It's base 10, like Super String Theory suggests.
 Remember - YOU ARE THE CENTER OF YOUR UNIVERSE, and the succession of dimensions is observed from your center on out, beginning here: